dchen077/LIS546-Curated-DH-Data/Project Documentation/Data Transformation and Qualities Criteria [WIP].md

 Tabular Data: CSV for its simplicity and wide support in data tools.

 See our collection policy for additional information on accepted file formats.
-​​
-## Our Policy for Transforming Data from One Format to Another:

 ### When data needs to be transformed from its original submission format to a preservation or user-friendly format, this will be done following clear guidelines to avoid data loss or corruption.